 A Virtual Local Area Network (VLAN) is a network topology configured according to a logical scheme rather than the physical layout.
 The VLAN technology is developed for switches to control broadcast in LANs.
 By creating VLANs in a physical LAN, you can divide the LAN into multiple logical LANs, each of which has a broadcast domain of its own.
 Hosts in the same VLAN communicate with one another as if they are in a LAN.
 However, hosts in different VLANs cannot communicate with one another directly.
 Therefore, broadcast packets are limited in a VLAN.
-Hosts in the same VLAN communicate with one another through the Internet devices such as Router, the Lay3 Switch and etc. The following figure illustrates a VLAN implementation.
+Hosts in the same VLAN communicate with one another via Ethernet whereas hosts in different VLANs communicate with one another through the Internet devices such as router, the Lay3 switch and so on.
+The following figure illustrates a VLAN implementation.